layer8secure/SilentHound/README.md

                             working directory.
       -g, --groups          Display Group names with user members.
       -n, --org-unit        Display Organizational Units.
       -k, --keywords        Search for a list of key words in LDAP objects.
+      --kerberoast          Identify kerberoastable user accounts by their SPNs.